 During our Free Alignment Check, we use state-of-the-art diagnostic tools to see if your wheels meet your vehicle manufacturer’s precise alignment specifications.
 This complimentary service includes:

 - Measuring your vehicle's wheel angles to determine if they are perpendicular to the ground and parallel to each other

 - Inspecting your tires, suspension, and steering components for damage or wear

 If it turns out you need an alignment, our experienced technicians will carefully restore your wheels to their proper alignment.
 This service includes:

-Opt in to our 3-Year Alignment program for a thorough alignment check and maintenance every 6 months or 6,000 miles (whichever comes first), and save up to $300.00 more than if you were to pay for each alignment individually.
+Opt in to our 3-Year Alignment package for a thorough alignment check and maintenance every 6 months or 6,000 miles (whichever comes first), and save up to $300.00 more than if you were to pay for each alignment individually.

 The 3-Year Alignment program includes the following services: